wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_gettransaction.md

 ---
-title: dash:gettransaction \[POST\] {disallowed}
+title: gettransaction  {disallowed} - Dash
-description: Gets detailed information about an in-wallet transaction.
+description: Example code for the gettransaction  {disallowed} json-rpc method. Сomplete guide on how to use gettransaction  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters